SEI-ATL-3-8/in-browser-testing-example/gladiator/README.md

 ##  Bonus!!!!! 💪💪

-Uncomment the bonus sections of the tests when you start working on these!!

 - Add a method to remove gladiators from the arena by name
 - Update your winning conditions so that if the gladiator named "Maximus" is in the fight, he wins.
 - Add a method to check to see if the crowd is entertained (`.entertained()`).
 The crowd is only entertained if Maximus is in the arena.